Quick-Glance Comparison Table

 WooCommerce requires you to purchase and install SSL certificates (Let's Encrypt is free but needs configuration), keep WordPress core updated, update all plugins promptly (a single outdated plugin can compromise your entire site), monitor for malware, and maintain PCI compliance if you handle payments directly.

 Google uses HTTPS as a ranking signal and has flagged security as a trust factor.
-A hacked WooCommerce site that gets flagged by Google Safe Browsing will lose rankings overnight.
-I have seen it happen to three client stores.
+A hacked WooCommerce site that gets flagged by Google Safe Browsing will lose rankings overnight, and recovery takes weeks.
+Outdated plugins are the single most common attack vector — if you cannot commit to weekly plugin updates, Shopify removes an entire failure mode you would otherwise have to manage.

 Category 6: Schema Markup and Structured Data